Alliterative verse: Rules for alliteration

+Old English follows the general rules for Germanic alliteration.
 The first stressed syllable of the off-verse, or second half-line, usually alliterates with one or both of the stressed syllables of the on-verse, or first half-line.
 The second stressed syllable of the off-verse does not usually alliterate with the others.
+Note that Old English only requires one alliteration in each half-line, unlike Middle English, which normally requires both lifts in the on-verse to be alliterated.

+Diction

+Old English was rich in poetic synonyms and kennings.
+For instance, the Old English poet could deploy a wide array of synonyms and kennings to refer to the sea: sæ, mere, deop wæter, seat wæter, hæf, geofon, windgeard, yða ful, wæteres hrycg, garsecg, holm, wægholm, brim, sund, floð, ganotes bæð, swanrad, seglrad, among others.
+This ranges from synonyms surviving in English, like sea and mere, to rarer poetic words and compounds, to full-on kennings like "gannet's bath", "whale-road", or "seal-road".

+Further details about Old English versification can be found in the companion article, Old English metre.

-The Middle English 'alliterative revival'
+Middle English "alliterative revival"

-Just as rhyme was seen in some Anglo-Saxon poems (e.g. The Rhyming Poem, and, to some degree, The Proverbs of Alfred), the use of alliterative verse continued into Middle English.
-Layamon's Brut, written in about 1215, uses a loose alliterative scheme.
+Just as rhyme was seen in some Anglo-Saxon poems (e.g. The Rhyming Poem, and, to some degree, The Proverbs of Alfred), the use of alliterative verse continued (or was revived) in Middle English, though which it was—continuation, or revival—is a matter of some debate.
+Layamon's Brut, written in about 1215, uses what seems like a loose alliterative meter in comparison with pre-Conquest alliterative verse.
 Starting in the mid-14th century, alliterative verse became popular in the English North, the West Midlands, and a little later in Scotland.
 The Pearl Poet uses a complex scheme of alliteration, rhyme, and iambic metre in his Pearl; a more conventional alliterative metre in Cleanness and Patience, and alliterative verse alternating with rhymed quatrains in Sir Gawain and the Green Knight.
-William Langland's Piers Plowman is an important English alliterative poem; it was written between c.
+William Langland's Piers Plowman is another important English alliterative poem; it was written between c.
 1370 and 1390.
-The form of alliterative verse changed gradually over time.
-From Piers Plowman: